truenas/documentation/content/CORETutorials/Getting Support.md

 If you encounter a bug or other issue while using TrueNAS, create a bug report in the [TrueNAS Jira Project](https://ixsystems.atlassian.net/projects/NAS/).
 The web interface provides a form to report issues without logging out.
-We recommend searching the project first to see if aother user already reported the issue.
+We recommend searching the project first to see if another user already reported the issue.
 You must have [a Jira account](https://ixsystems.atlassian.net/secure/Signup!default.jspa) to create a bug ticket.

 To report an issue using the web interface, go to **System > Support**.